xenify-io/litepaper/README.md

 - Those who recycle ETH within the first hour of a cycle stand to earn a portion of the ETH claim fees from that cycle, in proportion to their veXNF power.
 The greater your veXNF power, the greater your share of ETH yields generated from the claim fee.

 - The most notable benefit of recycling is the automatic inclusion into the burn auctions, removing the need to burn alternative tokens.
-Even if users miss the first-hour window, they will still earn veXNF rewards and have the opportunity to participate in the burn auctions, without needing to burn vXEN or YSL, provided they decide to recycle during the remaining 23 hours of the cycle.
+Even if users miss the first-hour window, they will still have the opportunity to participate in the burn auctions, without needing to burn vXEN or YSL, provided they decide to recycle during the remaining 23 hours of the cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)